dmccreary/stem-robots/docs/glossary.md

 A dual-core microcontroller developed by Raspberry Pi, featuring 264K SRAM and 2MB of flash memory.

+#### Resolution

+The size of our OLED screen as measured in a width x height number.

+**Example:** Our 2.44" OLED displays have a resolution of 128x64 pixels.

 #### Rhizomatic Learning

 An approach to learning that uses a non-linear, organic process, where knowledge is interconnected and grows in multiple directions, much like a rhizome.